 The good news is there’s plenty we all can do today to make things better.
-Last year may have been a year worth forgetting, but there are lessons worth remembering.
+Last year may have been a year we can’t wait to forget, but there are lessons worth remembering.
 Now is the time to take control of your finances.

 Here are 11 things you can do today to give your finances a boost.

 1. Pay less for life insurance (you do have life insurance, right?)

 Return: Up to $1.5 million in term life insurance coverage for your loved ones.